Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Dual Secure Design for MIMO-OFDM ISAC Systems

 Finally, following the same procedure as for \eqref{opt1 c}, constraint \eqref{opt1 f} is approximated by the convex surrogate shown in \eqref{opt1 f transform 2}.

 Therefore, problem~\eqref{opt 1} has been equivalently reformulated as the following convex optimization problem:

-Since all constraints and the objective function are convex with respect to the variables, problem~\eqref{opt 1 convex} constitutes a standard convex program and can be efficiently solved using off-the-shelf solvers.
+Since all constraints and the objective function are convex with respect to the variables, problem~\eqref{opt 1 convex} constitutes a standard convex program and can be efficiently solved using off-the-shelf solvers such as CVX \cite{cvx}.
 The iterative procedure for solving problem~\eqref{opt 1 convex} is shown in Algorithm~\ref{alg1}.